xarray-contrib/xarray-simlab/doc/framework.rst

 In a model, the processes and their dependencies together form the nodes and the edges of a Directed Acyclic Graph (DAG).
 The graph topology is fully determined by the ``intent`` set for each variable or foreign variable declared in each process.
+That is, a process depends on another process if and only if the 'parent' process has an ``intent='out'`` variable, that is used by the 'child' process.
 An ordering that is computationally consistent can then be obtained using topological sorting.
 This is done at Model object creation.
 The same ordering is used at every stage of a model run.